##

 We can also make boxplots of our dataframe.
 We can either plot the

 whole dataframe, or select the columns we want to plot.
+Our

-19. Make a boxplot of the mtcars
+19. Make a boxplot of a select few columns from the

 dataframe.